 Your shared folder should now be accessible from a Windows PC.

-Accessing the Linux Share from Windows
+Step Two: Access the Linux Share from Windows

 Type in the network location of the shared folder, with this syntax:

 Note: If you need the IP of your Linux computer, just use the